Cold winters are typical in Canada

 Multiculturalism is one of Canada’s principles

 These immigrants came from distinct places in the world.
-This is what helps in Canada’s multiculturalism, with people (native Canadians as well as foreign residents) speaking various languages and have diverse cultures.
+This is what helps in Canada’s multiculturalism, with people (native Canadians as well as foreign residents) speaking various languages and having diverse cultures.

 The Canadian healthcare and insurance system